Email Popups are the building blocks of your marketing campaigns. Email marketing can help reach a more relevant audience at a lower cost.

 Your popup should not look complex or hard to read.
 Come up with a simple copy that contains only relevant and necessary content.
 If it takes far too long to learn about your offer, then visitors are likely to close the popup window in between.
 Also, do not write long stories and get straight to the point quickly.
 If you want to add more content, then design multi-step popups.

 Your call to action should be direct and crystal clear.
 As the CTA will guide visitors to take action, it should not create confusion.
 If you are offering a discount, then you should avoid a CTA that reads “Sign Up Now” and instead go with something like “I want 25% off!” or “Get me $50 off!”
 Keep in mind to use only one CTA in one popup.

 Your popup should fit well with the website theme.
 For that, use the right color combination and use striking colors for your headline and CTA.
 As for the fonts, do not go for anything fancy and keep it simple to make it easily readable.
 Next, the visuals (image/video) should be relevant to your offer.
 Make sure to use optimized images/videos so that the popup loads quickly.

 Keep these popup design tips in mind, and you can easily create delightful popups.

 Let’s Get to Growing Your Mailing List!

-If you are looking for an efficient popup solution for your business, then you can give Picreel a try.
+If you are looking for an efficient popup builder for your business, then you can give Picreel a try.
 Picreel offers a wide range of popup templates with different designs and animations.
-You can go for a 30-day trial, and moreover, Picreel guarantees an increase in leads and conversions.
-So, ready to boost your business?
+You can go for a forever-free plan to experience increased leads and conversions before making the first payment.